Scott Wiener

-Scott Wiener (born May 11, 1970) is an American politician and a member of the California State Senate.
-A Democrat, he represents the 11th Senate District, encompassing San Francisco and parts of San Mateo County.
+Scott Wiener (born May 11, 1970) is an American politician who has served in the California State Senate since 2016.
+A Democrat, he represents the 11th district, encompassing San Francisco and parts of San Mateo County.
+He is also the co-chair of the California Legislative Jewish Caucus.

-Prior to his election to the State Senate in 2016, Wiener served on the San Francisco Board of Supervisors representing District 8.
+Prior to his election to the State Senate in 2016, Wiener served on the San Francisco Board of Supervisors representing the 8th district.
 He also served as Chair of the San Francisco County Transportation Authority, represented San Francisco as a commissioner on the regional Metropolitan Transportation Commission, and represented San Francisco as a director on the Golden Gate Bridge, Highway and Transportation District Board.

 During his political career, Wiener has been known as a prominent advocate for various measures to facilitate more housing construction in California to alleviate the California housing shortage.
+During his time on the California State Senate, he has authored several pieces of landmark legislation to increase housing supply in California.

 Early life and career

 Wiener was born to a Jewish family in Philadelphia, Pennsylvania, and grew up in southern New Jersey, the son of small business owners.
 He graduated from Washington Township High School, received his bachelor's degree from Duke University, studied in Santiago, Chile on a Fulbright Scholarship, and received his J.D. degree from Harvard Law School.
 He clerked for Justice Alan B. Handler on the Supreme Court of New Jersey.

 In 1997, Wiener moved to San Francisco to work as a litigation attorney at Heller Ehrman White & McAuliffe.
 In 2002, he went to work as a deputy city attorney, under San Francisco City Attorney Dennis Herrera.

-Before running for Board of Supervisors, Wiener served as chair of the San Francisco Democratic County Central Committee.
+Before running for the Board of Supervisors, Wiener served as chair of the San Francisco County Democratic Central Committee.

-In 2016, Wiener ran for the 11th Senate District, to succeed termed out Senator Mark Leno.
-As it is required to include a Chinese name on the ballot (17% of the San Francisco population speak Chinese), Wiener, who is very tall, chose the name Wei Shangao, meaning "bold, majestic, charitable, and tall".